 Bonus tip: verify that the dishwasher is installed correctly by confirming that the mounting brackets are appropriately fastened to the underside of the cabinet.

-When water has been recently shut off or new plumbing has been added, air can easily get into your water pipes.
+When water has been recently shut off or new plumbing has been installed, air can easily get into your water pipes.

-If there are air bubbles in your water pipes, there are different ways in which you can solve this issue.
+If there are air bubbles in your water pipes, there are different ways in which you can address the issue.

-The easiest one is by opening every faucet in your home (shower, bathroom sinks, kitchen sink, etc.) and leaving the water running for a couple of minutes.
-Please use buckets to store that water and reuse it, it’s crucial to take care of the environment.
+The easiest one is to open every faucet in your home (shower, bathroom sinks, kitchen sink, etc.) and leave the water running for a few minutes.
+Please use buckets to store that water and reuse it; taking care of the environment is crucial.

-Moving on, you might want to check the wires attached to your dishwasher.
+Moving on, you’ll want to check the wires attached to your dishwasher.
 Damaged wires can cause many electrical problems and dishwasher popping and crackling noises.

 Since wiring issues can cause the circuit breaker to trip or even a short circuit, I recommend carefully unplugging your dishwasher and calling a professional to avoid hurting yourself.

-Similar to the other fixes above, you’ll need to unplug the dishwasher and access the motor – which varies depending on your model.
-If it’s been damaged or deformed, you’ll likely need to replace it.
-This is often something best left to a professional, and can sometimes be more expensive than simply buying a new model!
+To address the situation, you’ll need to unplug the dishwasher and access the motor – this process varies depending on your model.
+If the motor’s been damaged or deformed, you’ll likely need to replace it.
+Replacing the motor is often something best left to a professional.
+It can sometimes be more expensive than simply buying a new model!

 Finding Your Dishwasher’s Manual

-As you probably noticed, you may need to access certain dishwasher components to solve the issue, such as the motor or chopper blade.
+You may need to access certain components to address the dishwasher crackling noise, such as the motor or chopper blade.

-Although I provided general instructions to stop the popping and crackling noises, I also recommend checking your dishwasher’s manual, since the process may vary depending on the brand or model you own.
+While I’ve provided general instructions to stop the popping and crackling noises, I also recommend checking your dishwasher’s manual since the process will vary depending on the brand or model you own.

-Remember, if your dishwasher is making popping or crackling noises, you’ll need to make sure the dishes inside are not touching each other, unclog the pump, and check the chopper blade and motor.
+Remember, if your dishwasher is making popping or crackling noises, you’ll need to ensure the dishes inside it are not touching each other, unclog the pump, and check the chopper blade and motor for damage.

-Moreover, don’t forget to make sure that the kick plate is not loose, and remove air from your water pipes.
+Moreover, remember to ensure the kick plate is not loose and remove air from your water pipes.

 Thank you so much for taking the time to read this guide.
 If you found it helpful, please check out our related content below and consider subscribing to our newsletter.